All Episodes

 That's a third of a billion dollars.

-Ariana sells her website to a third of a billion dollars.
+Arianna sells her website to a third of a billion dollars.

-Now, most of the content on this website she doesn't pay for.
+Now, most of the content on this website, she doesn't pay for.

 And then it turns out the little online community website is worth a third of a billion dollars, and Ariana Huffington is getting it all.

-Uh who who claim that Governor Walker, you know, is in the hands of the sinister Koch brothers, these new robber barons who are wanting to crush crush the wages of American workers, who go on all the time about greedy Wall Street fat cats.
+So these are the ones who spend their whole time writing and denouncing Governor Walker in Wisconsin for wanting to roll back public sector pay, who claim that Governor Walker is in the hands of these sinister Koch brothers, these new robber barons who are wanting to crush the wages of American workers, who go on all the time about greedy Wall Street fat cats.

 You're working for free for a woman who has just made a third of a billion dollars by selling what you write to AOL.